-LABOR/ Eurofins BORATORY: LAB I.D.
-NO.: Irofins Florida Keys E35834 DATE SURVEY COMPLETED: April 30, 2024 TED: SURVEYOR: Tony Francis, PhD PARAM Drinking Non-pot ETERS SURVEYED: 9 Water - Microbiology 1 able Water - General Chemist try, Microbiology (1) I.D.
-PREFIX TAG (2) SUMMARY STATEMENT OF DEFI CIENCIES (Each co (3) LABORATORY'S PLAN OF CORRECTI irrective action should be cross-referenced to the appropria ON Ite deficiency) (4) COMPLETION DATE 1.
-TNI V1M2-4.3.2.1: A master list or an equivalen control procedure identifying revision status and distribution documents in the management shall be established and sha available to preclude the use and/or obsolete documents.
-The laboratory's master list of Eurofins Orlando SOP Track the current SOP OR-WE-004 effective 2/2/2023; however, effective 4/17/2024 was the of in use. t document the current on of ent system Il be readily of invalid of invalid f documents, ing, identified as revision 0, revision 1, current revision The Master list for Eurofins Orlando's SOPs been updated to reflect the most current ver working SOPs.
-QA was creating a new tracking system and populated the Master list with the most upda revisions.
-A new Master list is now available which will the status of the revisions.
-See attachment #1 s had not rsion of had not ated 6/28/2024 2.
-TNI V1M2-4.13.1.2: All records shall be legible an stored and retained in such a are readily retrievable and to Laboratory staff stated month checks had been performed; records could not be retrieved March 2024. d shall be way that they prevent loss.
-Ily sealer however, d prior to Documentation could not be provided to vali IDEXX Sealer was being checked monthly for Log books had been provided by the QA tea capture the required QC data.
+LABORATORY: LAB I.D.
+NO.: Eurofins Florida Keys E35834 DATE SURVEY COMPLETED: April 30, 2024 SURVEYOR: Tony Francis, PhD Drinking ETERS SURVEYED: Water - Microbiology able Water - General Chemis stry, Microbiology (1) I.D.
+PREFIX TAG (2) SUMMARY STATEMENT OF DEF (3) LABORATORY'S PLAN OF CORRECT prective action should be cross-referenced to the appropri (4) COMPLETION DATE 1.
+TNI V1M2-4.3.2.1: A master list or an equivalent document control procedure identifying the current revision status and distribution of documents in the management system shall be established and shall be readily available to preclude the use of invalid and/or obsolete documents.
+The laboratory's master list of documents, Eurofins Orlando SOP Tracking , identified the current SOP OR-WE-004 as revision 0, effective 2/2/2023; however, revision 1, effective 4/17/2024 was the current revision in use.
+6/28/2024 2.
+TNI V1M2-4.13.1.2: All records shall be legible and shall be stored and retained in such a way that they are readily retrievable and to prevent loss.
+Laboratory staff stated monthly sealer checks had been performed; however, records could not be retrieved prior to March 2024.
+Documentation could not be provided to val IDEXX Sealer was being checked monthly in Log books had been provided by the QA tea capture the required QC data.
 However, the checks were not properly documented.
-The 2023 internal audit, conducted via TEAI to verify the logbooks were capturing this inf An updated form, QAF-04, was received by Florida Keys Lab on May 6,2024 to record the checks.
-Monthly Sealer checks are schedul same day as Monthly DI H2O checks are per See attachment #2 date the or leaks.
-Im to sealer MS, failed ormation. the sealer ed for the rformed.
-5/6/2024 3.
-TNI V1M2-4.13.3.e: Access to archived informatio documented with an access la An accompanying archived ac could not be retrieved for arch retained on-site. n shall be og. ccess log nived records No archived logbook sign out sheet was ava sign out archived logbooks.
-The document QAF-15 Archived Logbook si form was provided to the laboratory by QA. t was not placed where it could be accessed associated with the archived logbooks.
-Archived logbook sign out sheet is now next archived logbook box for use when archived are retrieved and reviewed.
-See Attachment #3 ilable to gn out However f or to the logbooks 4/30/2024
+The 2023 internal audit, conducted via TEA to verify the logbooks were capturing this in An updated form, QAF-04, was received by Florida Keys Lab on May 6,2024 to record the checks.
+Monthly Sealer checks are schedu same day as Monthly DI H2O checks are per See attachment #2 for leaks. am to a sealer MS, failed formation. v the he sealer led for the 5/6/2024 3.
+TNI V1M2-4.13.3.e: Access to archived informati documented with an access An accompanying archived a could not be retrieved for arc retained on-site. on shall be log. access log shived records No archived logbook sign out sheet was avain sign out archived logbooks.
+The document QAF-15 Archived Logbook si form was provided to the laboratory by QA. it was not placed where it could be accessed associated with the archived logbooks.
+Archived logbook sign out sheet is now next archived logbook box for use when archived are retrieved and reviewed. ign out However d or to the 4/30/2024